-According to a 2011 study of NYC firefighters, 9/11 first responders are at least 19 percent more likely to contract colon cancer than those who did not work at Ground Zero.
+According to a 2011 study of NYC firefighters, 9/11 responders are at least 19 percent more likely to contract colon cancer than those who did not work at Ground Zero.
 Hundreds of toxic materials and aerosolized carcinogens permeated the air over Ground Zero for months after the attacks on September 11th, and those who lived, worked, and studied near the area breathed in these poisons.
 What’s worse, disease caused by the 9/11 terrorist attacks is still being diagnosed today, nearly 20 years later.
-Colon cancer is also a covered condition by the WTCHP for survivors who lived, worked, and spent time in any capacity in Lower Manhattan, below Canal Street between September 11th, 2001 through May 30, 2002.

-Our team of 9/11 attorneys provide effective legal representation for the 9/11 community and can prosecute your 9/11 colon cancer claim so you can obtain the compensation you deserve.
+The legal team at Weisfuse & Weisfuse, LLP provides effective representation for the 9/11 community and can prosecute 9/11 colon cancer claims for survivors and responders to obtain the compensation they deserve.

 What is Colon Cancer?

 Colon cancer is a type of cancer that starts in the large intestine or colon.
 It is often grouped with rectal cancer (cancer of the rectum) as “colorectal cancer.”

 Colon cancer starts with the formation of small cell growths called “polyps.”
 These growths are benign at first, but if left untreated, the cells that make up polyps may mutate and become cancerous.
 Uncontrollable cell growth in the colon can spread to the rectum, lymph nodes, and other organs.

 There are four stages of colon cancer, marked by how far the cancer has spread.
 In Stages one and two, the cancer grows in the colon lining and may affect nearby muscles.
 In Stages three and four, the cancer spreads to the lymph nodes and other organs, respectively.